CSEcoolgamer/CSEcoolgamer/README.md

 - 👋 Hi, I’m @CSEcoolgamer
-- 👀 I’m interested in ... python ,c++ and other languages.
+- 👀 I’m interested in ...
+Frontend wevelopment
-- 🌱 I’m currently learning ... c++
+- 🌱 I’m currently learning ...
+ReactJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...